Cookie Settings

 Once both fields are completed, click on the Search button.
 The platform will then generate a detailed salary report for that role and location.

 Additionally, there are filters available below the search bar to refine the results further.
-These filters include:
+It is especially important to narrow the search to the specific industry you are recruiting talent for, as compensation levels can vary widely between fields.

 • Sector: Allows you to specify the industry or field (e.g., IT, healthcare, finance).
 Salaries can differ significantly depending on the sector.